 Pastoral leads and heads of year can model this language in team meetings and when logging concerns.
 When a teacher says 'He's refusing to work again', a useful response is 'At what point in the task does the refusal happen?'
 If the answer is 'at the very start', the conversation shifts towards planning.
 If the answer is 'after a few minutes', the conversation shifts towards sustained effort and strategy selection when stuck.
 The diagnostic question changes the nature of the conversation from a behaviour discussion to a teaching discussion.

 For NQTs, this reframe is particularly important.
 The temptation in the early months is to interpret task avoidance as a personal challenge or a test of authority.
 It rarely is.
-The pupil who avoids starting is not trying to undermine you; they are trying to manage a cognitive demand that exceeds their current capacity.
+The learner who avoids starting is not trying to undermine you; they are trying to manage a cognitive demand that exceeds their current capacity.
 Responding to that with curiosity rather than confrontation produces better outcomes for everyone.

 SEND Considerations